Ziukas/simple-tests/README.md

 Quality is 80 and it never alters.

+## Observations
-Observations after writing unit tests on the original code:
+After writing unit tests on the original code:
 + 1# After SellIn date comes, "Aged Brie" starts increasing in quality at double speed

 Assumptions when establishing rules for "Cojured" items: